 Wanting a desktop this small is certainly for a niche group of people out there.
 The 1.2-liter box is for the person who wants an ultra-clean desk or to hide their PC under an entertainment center.
 There’s definitely a ‘wow’ factor with the kind of performance Intel’s mini-PC achieves.
 Those high framerates come from the killer combination of the Core i7-8705G processor and AMD Radeon RX Vega graphics.
 By means of comparison, you should see framerates in-between a GTX 1050 Ti and a 1060.

 There’s one catch though with the NUC — it doesn’t come with RAM or a hard drive installed.
-That’s right, the already-high $800 starting price doesn’t come with necessary components for computing.
+That’s right, the already relatively high $740 starting price doesn’t come with necessary components for computing.
 Tinkerers will love that, but not everyone wants to buy a system that won’t work right out of the box.

 The best affordable gaming desktop